jpdery/moobile-core-doc/Source/Guides/GettingStarted.md

 This folder contains the HTML documentation for the current version of Moobile.

 #### moobile-core
-This folder contains Moobile source code with all depedencies.
+This folder contains Moobile's source with all dependencies.
 If you need to rebuild the source, use the following command from root directory:

 	moobile-core/build > www/js/libs/moobile-0.1.js